groovyfx-project/groovyfx/README.md

 * cd groovyfx
 * gradlew build

-To run any specific demo, you can just call
+To run any specific demo, e.g. the AccordionDemo, you can just call
-* gradlew AccordionDemo
+> gradlew AccordionDemo

 To see an executable overview of all build tasks including all demos
-* gradlew --gui
+> gradlew --gui

+### Local development builds ###

+Until there is a release build of GroovyFx available in the central maven repositories, you can build locally, deploy to your local maven cache, and make your own projects depend on that build.

+To install all generated artefacts into your local maven cache
+> gradlew install

+To make a gradle build depend on a locally installed GroovyFx build
+* use mavenLocal() as the repository
+* add to dependencies: compile 'org.codehaus.groovy.modules.groovyfx:groovyfx:0.1-SNAPSHOT'

 Building with IntellijIdea
 --------------------------